aclao89/LA_Metro_Bike/README.md

 The highest number of trips were during October 2017.
 This high volumn of trips might be related to the moderate weather (72°), tourism, and possibly school commute.
 It's expected to have a low volume during the cold winter months of January and February and steadily increase as Spring arrives.

+ I also included several geographical visualizations on popular stations, interactive map to gauge distance, and a heat map for volume of rides in an area.

  What are the most popular start and end stations?
  What are the most popular routes taken?

  I also included several geographical visualizations on popular stations, interactive map to gauge distance, and a heat map for volume of rides in an area.